thisiswhale/100-days-of-code/log.md

 **Today's Progress**: Revise portfolio.

 **Thoughts:** Today, I did grammar revision and asked a peer to check my portfolio if everything looked fine.
 Also, I added a smooth slide scroll effect for the navbar menu.
 Everything looks professional.

+### Day 87: May 2, 2018

+**Today's Progress**: Revise a bunch of old Github repos.

+**Thoughts:** I apologize for not being consistent on my 100 days of code challenge.
+A month ago from now, I felt under the weather and unmotivated to do anything.
+Though I did code here and there but I didn't spent an hour a day doing it.
+I know I have two other projects that I need to accomplish and I will complete it.
+I wanted to make my Github profile better and what better way is to create Readme I haven't done.
+It be better for me so I don't look lost researching for a repo to look over.